-To provide a measure of insight into how to make your project successful and what to expect, we are happy to announce the availability of a whitepaper that describes a methodology for deploying a VMware Horizon 7 VDI environment using nVidia GRID K2 cards, Cisco UCS C-series rack servers, VMware vSphere 6.0, Login VSI 4.1.5 (a performance testing tool for virtualized desktop simulation), SPECviewperf12 (the industry-standard tool for benchmarking graphics-rich applications), Microsoft Windows Server 2012 R2 and Microsoft Windows 7 (64-bit) as the guest operating systems.
+To provide a measure of insight into how to make your project successful and what to expect, this whitepaper describes a methodology for deploying a VMware Horizon 7 VDI environment using nVidia GRID K2 cards, Cisco UCS C-series rack servers, VMware vSphere 6.0, Login VSI 4.1.5 (a performance testing tool for virtualized desktop simulation), SPECviewperf12 (the industry-standard tool for benchmarking graphics-rich applications), Microsoft Windows Server 2012 R2 and Microsoft Windows 7 (64-bit) as the guest operating systems.
 Pure Storage has validated this design within its lab and this newly available document details the hardware and software configuration, the test workload configuration and testing results that includes implementation and best practices for a graphics-intensive VDI population using modern CAD tools.
-Below we can see this is a simple, but highly-resilient and performant design that is also easily scalable.

 Perhaps the most difficult challenge in benchmarking these types of tools is coming up with a meaningful comparison point that shows how option A contrasts and aligns to option B. To resolve this problem we ran the same graphics benchmarking software on a physical engineering workstation with comparable hardware characteristics to our nVidia GRID-enabled virtual workstations to provide an ‘apples-to-apples’ comparison point which shows that virtual workstations are not only equal to, but often exceed the performance of a physical workstation when backed by Pure Storage.